Alexander Hore-Ruthven, 1st Earl of Gowrie: Governor-General of Australia

-During the Second World War Gowrie saw it as his duty to support the government and the British Empire, and also the troops.
+During the Second World War, Gowrie saw it as his duty to support the government, the British Empire, and the troops.
 He supported efforts to encourage the troops, including opening service personnel recreation huts at St Andrew's Cathedral and the Showgrounds for the Church of England National Emergency Fund.
-In 1943 he undertook a four-week tour of inspection of Allied Defence Forces in northern Australia and New Guinea.
+In 1943, he undertook a four-week tour of inspection of Allied Defence Forces in northern Australia and New Guinea.
 Shortly before undertaking this tour, Gowrie and his wife had learned that their son, Patrick, had been killed in Libya the previous year.

-He officially opened the Australian War Memorial on 11 November 1941.
+Gowrie officially opened the Australian War Memorial on 11 November 1941.

 Gowrie's term ended in September 1944 after which he returned to Britain, where he was created Viscount Ruthven of Canberra, of Dirleton in the County of East Lothian, and Earl of Gowrie and appointed Deputy Constable and Lieutenant-Governor of Windsor Castle.
-In 1948 he was elected president of the Marylebone Cricket Club.
+In 1948, he was elected president of the Marylebone Cricket Club.
 He died in May 1955 at his home in Gloucestershire.

 He was the only Governor-General of Australia to be advised by five different Prime Ministers (Lyons, Page, Menzies, Fadden and Curtin), although two (Page and Fadden) were short-term appointments.

-Marriage & children
+Marriage and children

 Gowrie married Zara Eileen Pollok (who eventually became Zara Hore-Ruthven, Countess of Gowrie when the Gowrie earldom was created in 1945) on 1 June 1908.
 The couple had two sons, one of whom died in infancy: